Why your facebook ads are failing

 Dave explains why this is such a gamechanger saying, “It creates automatic frequency.
 It creates volume with the user and it does everything you need.
 I mean, you don’t have to worry if they’re going to drive by your billboard or watch TV at a certain time, you’re hitting them right where they are.”

-As Kenn puts it, “Now all of a sudden you’re not just hitting them with, ‘Hey, come back.’
+As Kenn puts it, “Now all of a sudden you’re not just hitting them with a Facebook ad that says, ‘Hey, come back.’
 It’s, ‘Hey, don’t you want this really cool thing that you were looking at before?
 And here’s another really cool thing you were looking at.
 Oh, and here’s another really cool thing you’re looking at.’
 You can give them a promo code, ‘Buy two items – Get 20% off.’
 It’s incredibly open-ended.
 You can use a bunch of different tactics in the creative to get them to come back.”

 Especially if you aren’t sure how to define your target audience you can utilize the network you already have.
 Kenn suggests you, “Download your email list as a CSV and upload it to Facebook.
 Now you can target those people.
 Facebook usually finds about 50% of the email list that you upload, allowing you to target those exact people with messaging.”